Nearly three-quarters of American adults use social media—making it a critical part of any business strategy.

 10. Schedule your content to free up more time for engagement

-We talked about creating a social content calendar way back at the beginning of this post.
+We talked about creating a social content calendar way back at the beginning of this article.
 Once you have that calendar in place, you can create your social posts in advance and use scheduling tools to post them automatically at the right time.

 11. Track and refine your performance

-No matter how small your business, social tools can help you better connect with your audience, reach new potential customers, and increase awareness of your brand.
+No matter the size of your business, social tools can help you better connect with your audience, reach new potential customers, and increase awareness of your brand.
 If the possibilities seem overwhelming, start small.